UC San Diego

 • Take pictures of all damage to the building and property.

-3. Determine the items and costs that are covered by insurance.
+3. Determine what's covered by insurance.

 • Read Basic Property Insurance to find out which items and costs are covered.